hoelzro/lua-repl/README.md

   * You need Luadoc (http://keplerproject.github.com/luadoc/) installed to build the documentation.

-  * You need Telescope (http://telescope.luaforge.net/) installed to run the tests.
+  * You need Test.More (http://fperrad.github.com/lua-TestMore/testmore.html) installed to run the tests.